The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Simulation

 The heating and associated radiation pressure effect from moderately hard X-ray radiation ($\sim 50$~keV) from the accreting black hole are also included.
-We use the AGN spectrum and Compton/photoionization heating prescription from \citet{Sazonov2004,Sazonov2005} and the associated radiation pressure directed away from the black hole is also included.
-In our simulation, super-Eddington gas accretion occasionally happens as the accretion rate onto the black holes is not artificially capped at the Eddington rate.
-Instead, we include the Eddington force acting on electrons in gas particles, directed radially away from the black hole so that the corresponding feedback effects can reduce the gas inflow.
+Heating and radiation pressure follow the AGN spectrum and Compton/photoionization heating prescription from \citet{Sazonov2004,Sazonov2005}, including the associated radiation pressure directed away from the black hole.
+In these simulations, super-Eddington gas accretion occasionally occurs as the accretion rate onto the black holes is not artificially capped at the Eddington rate.
+Instead, the simulations include an Eddington force acting on electrons in gas particles, directed radially away from the black hole so that the corresponding feedback effects can reduce the gas inflow.